xwmario/Warez/README.md

 - [Cygery AdSkip for YouTube](https://labs.xda-developers.com/store/app/com.cygery.adskip.xda) Automatically click on the "Skip ad" button in the YouTube™ app when it appears.
 - [Blokada](https://blokada.org) Blokada is a compact app that transparently blocks unwanted content like ads, tracking, malware and other annoyances.
 - [Tachiyomi](https://github.com/inorichi/tachiyomi) Tachiyomi is a free and open source manga reader for Android.
 - [4PDA.ru](http://4pda.ru/forum/index.php?act=idx) 4PDA is the biggest Russian forum about mobile devices.
 You can find endless amount of APKs and Mobile software there.
-For download registration is required
+For download registration is required, [this might help you to solve the captchas](https://doorsgeek.blogspot.com/2015/08/4pdaru-loginregister-captcha-tutorial.html).
 - [AnYme](https://github.com/zunjae/anYme) Unofficial Anime App for MyAnimeList
 - [Perfect Player](https://play.google.com/store/apps/details?id=com.niklabs.pp) Perfect Player is set-top box style IPTV/Media player for watching videos on TVs, tablets and smartphones.